-More than a purely hygienic routine, the shower is also a luxurious ritual in which you can refresh, reflect, and devote a few moments to yourself out of a busy day.
+More than a purely hygienic routine, showering is also a luxurious ritual in which you can refresh, reflect, and devote a few moments to yourself out of a busy day.
 Unfortunately, many showers are dark, drab places instead of refreshing oases, no doubt from the lack of proper shower lighting.
 Recessed downlights are the perfect solution to your shower lighting woes, due to their low-profile appearance, lenses, and trims that can act as a sealant from moisture.
 So how do you choose what recessed downlights you need for your shower?

 Recessed downlights are typically composed of three parts: housing, trim, and reflector bulb.
 The housing is the inset fixture that rests above the ceiling, the trim covers the opening in the ceiling, and the reflector is the type of light bulb you need.
 When purchasing parts for a new downlight, make sure your housing, trim, and reflector are compatible in size and that they operate using the same kind of lighting technology (incandescent, compact fluorescent, halogen, or LED).